awalt29/Gatherlyv5/CRON_SETUP.md

 ## How It Works

-1. The cron job runs on the schedule you set (e.g., daily at 9 AM)
+1. The cron job runs multiple times daily to catch 6 PM in various timezones
-2. It checks the current day of the week
-3. It queries all users from the database
-4. For each user who has today in their `reminder_days` preferences
-5. It sends an SMS reminder with a link to the app
+2. For each user, it converts UTC to their local timezone
+3. If it's Monday in the user's timezone:
+   - Resets their `weekly_availability_date` (they become "inactive")
+   - Sends an SMS asking them to share availability
+4. When users save their availability, they become "active" for the week
+5. Active users can see their linked friends' availability
-6. Example message: "Hi John! 👋 Time to plan your weekend with friends.
-Start here: https://trygatherly.com"
+6. Example message: "Hi John! 👋 New week!
+Share your availability to see when your friends are free: https://trygatherly.com"

 ## Monitoring